uriagassi/sash/README.md

     Connecting to my-old-machine-name (214.32.20.10)
     ...

+**Connect to multiple machines at once**

+If you have [CSSH](http://www.unixmen.com/clusterssh-manage-multiple-ssh-sessions-on-linux/) installed, calling `sash` with `all` flag will connect to all machines at once:

+    > sash my-machine-name all
+    Connecting to 3 machines (214.35.22.10 214.35.22.11 214.35.22.12)
+    cssh ...

+*Note:* All machines are expected to have the same PEM file to connect correctly

 **Find machine name from private IP**

 [Newrelic](http://www.newrelic.com)'s server monitoring names the instances it monitors by their private IPs by default (`ip-10-0-0-12`), which is practically useless.